lukso-network/docs/docs/standards/standard-detection.md

 :::success Tip

-All `SupportedStandards:{StandardName}` keys can be found under each ERC725Y JSON Schema on **[erc725.js](https://github.com/ERC725Alliance/erc725.js/tree/develop/src/schemas)**.
+The **[erc725.js](https://github.com/ERC725Alliance/erc725.js/tree/develop/src/schemas)** GitHub repository lists all the `SupportedStandards:{StandardName}` keys under each ERC725Y JSON Schema.

 :::

-> This covers how to detect if a contract contains a specific set of ERC725Y in its storage.
+> This section covers how to detect if a contract contains a specific set of ERC725Y in its storage.

-We can verify if a contract contains a certain set of ERC725 keys (= **metadata**) by checking value stored under the key `SupportedStandards:{StandardName}` in the contract storage.
+We can verify if a contract contains a specific set of ERC725 keys (= **metadata**) by checking the value stored under the key `SupportedStandards:{StandardName}` in the contract storage, via the function `getData([SupportedStandards:{StandardName}])`.

-This can be done by calling the function `getData([SupportedStandards:{StandardName}])`, passing as a parameter the `bytes32` key of the Metadata Standard.

-Calling this function will return a specific `bytes4` value (defined in the Metadata Standard) if the contract has some metadata keys set by default.
+Calling this function will return a specific bytes4 value (defined in the Metadata Standard) if the contract has some metadata keys set by default.
 Otherwise, it will return an empty value.

 ### Example

 An **[LSP7DigitalAsset](./nft-2.0/03-LSP7-Digital-Asset.md)** is a contract that contains ERC725Y keys defined in **[LSP4 - Digital Asset Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md)**.
-This means that the contract **SHOULD** have the following ERC725Y keys set by default: `LSP4TokenName`, `LSP4TokenSymbol`, `LSP4Metadata`, `LSP4CreatorsMap:<address>` and `LSP4Creators[]`.
+Therefore, the contract **SHOULD** have the following ERC725Y keys set by default: `LSP4TokenName`, `LSP4TokenSymbol`, `LSP4Metadata`, `LSP4CreatorsMap:<address>` and `LSP4Creators[]`.

 ```javascript
 const LSP7DigitalAsset = require('@lukso/lsp-smart-contracts/artifacts/LSP7DigitalAsset.json');